Content created: 110226

 (Carrying a pípá 琵琶, a kind of guitar):

 (Virupaksa, guardian of the west, including relics of the Buddha.)

-- The dragon he is shown with in China is related to the nagas or snakes understood as protectors in Southeast Asian Buddhist art.
+- The dragon he is shown with in Chinese art is almost certainly related to the nagas or snakes understood as protectors in Southeast Asian Buddhist art.

 - Upper Right

 (Jambhala = Vaishravana = Kubera, guardian of the north)

 - Lower Right